pavan-uppari/sde_sheet/docs/linked_list_and_arrays/linked_list_and_arrays.md

 ## Trapping Rainwater

-**Problem Statement**: Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it can trap after raining.
+**❓**: Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it can trap after raining.

 **Example**: